arpitbatra123/personal-website/posts/lodash-new-js.md

 ### Nullish Coalescing

-So we now have safe checks in property accessors, but what about default values?
+So we now have safety checks in property accessors, but what about default values?
 If I am unable to find the name property, I want to assign the name `Todd` to the `name` variable.

-Here is how you can do it by using Nullish coalescing:
+Here is how you can do it by using nullish coalescing:

 ```js
 const name = response?.data?.options?.name ??
 'Todd';